Corvimae/PlumeVN/README.md

 **Properties**

-x: The x-coordinate of the element
+x: The x-coordinate of the element<br>
-y: The y-coordinate of the element
+y: The y-coordinate of the element<br>
-z: The z-index of the element
+z: The z-index of the element<br>
-visible: Whether or not the element should be drawn
+visible: Whether or not the element should be drawn<br>
 debug: Whether or not to draw debugging information

 ####UIRect